tc39/notes/meetings/2017-09/sept-28.md

 RBN: The syntax and semantics are flexible but without syntax and semantics there is nothing to present.

-MS: This proposal meets stage 1, given the policy document.
+MLS: This proposal meets stage 1, given the policy document.

 WH: I'm happy to advance to stage 1 — I think the general closure capture this does is useful but have strong concerns about the garden path syntax.